 Addiction is a disease that can take many forms.
 For some, addiction is a primarily psychological experience known as a process addiction, like gambling.
 But for many, addiction takes the form of dependency upon drugs or alcohol.
 Because it is legal and prevalent in our culture, it can be difficult to recognize or acknowledge an alcohol use disorder or addiction.
 This is why it is key for individuals and families to learn to recognize the signs of alcohol addiction and educate themselves on their options for support, like an addiction treatment center.

 Like any disease, addiction can strike anyone, and at any time.
 When it does, knowing who to turn to is key for healing and lasting recovery.
-Knowing where to look for substance abuse rehab is vital.
-If you’re in Illinois and alcohol rehab is something you are looking for, we can help.
+Knowing where to look for substance abuse treatment in Illinois is vital.
+Northern Illinois Recovery can help.

-At Northern Illinois Recovery Center, our alcohol addiction rehab center is designed to help individuals heal.
+At Northern Illinois Recovery Center, our alcohol addiction treatment center in Illinois is designed to help individuals heal.
 Our programs can help you break away from the destructive cycle of addiction by providing therapeutic intervention, medically assisted detox, and a safe place to work through why you turned to alcohol for comfort in the first place.